FeoluK/SynchroSound/README.md

 # SynchroSound

 **SynchroSound** is an innovative music app that analyzes your facial expressions and matches your mood with a selection of songs.
-By using advanced emotion detection and integrating with Spotify, SynchroSound provides music recommendations that fit how you're feeling.
+By integrating with Spotify, SynchroSound provides music recommendations that fit how you're feeling.
 Whether you're happy, sad, or somewhere in between, we find the perfect song for your mood.

 ---